microsoft/dotnet/Documentation/compatibility/wcf-services-using-nettcp-with-ssl-security-and-md5-certificate-authentication.md

     </configuration>
     ```

-- If the binding is dynamically configured in source code, update the <xref:System.ServiceModel.TcpTransportSecurity.SslProtocols?displayProperty=fullName> property to use TLS 1.1 (<xref:System.Security.Authentication.SslProtocols.Tls11?displayProperty=fullName> or an earlier version of the protocol in the source code.
+- If the binding is dynamically configured in source code, update the <xref:System.ServiceModel.TcpTransportSecurity.SslProtocols?displayProperty=nameWithType> property to use TLS 1.1 (<xref:System.Security.Authentication.SslProtocols.Tls11?displayProperty=nameWithType> or an earlier version of the protocol in the source code.

    > [!WARNING]
    > This workaround is not recommended, since a certificate with the MD5 hash algorithm is considered insecure.